rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 ### 4. Keepalived in OpenShift IPI

-As we described earlier, Keepalived is used to ensure that the API (and also de Ingress .apps) Virtual IPs (VIP) are always available.
+As we described earlier, Keepalived is used to ensure that the API (and also the Ingress .apps) Virtual IPs (VIPs) are always available.

-Keepalived uses a protocol called [Virtual Router Redundancy Protocol](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol) or VRRP that determine the node health and elect an IP owner, and have several requirements:
+Keepalived uses a protocol called [Virtual Router Redundancy Protocol](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol) or VRRP that determines the node health and elects an IP owner, and has several requirements:

-* Only one host own the IP at any time
+* Only one host owns the IP at any time
 * All nodes have equal priority
 * Failover can take several seconds

-Node health is checked every one second.
-There is separated checks for each service, one for the API and another separated for the Ingress services.
+Node health is checked every second.
+There are separate checks for each service, one for the API and another for the Ingress services.

 ##### Deep Dive in Keepalived in OCP IPI

-As we discussed before, Keepalived runs as static pods inside of our OpenShift cluster, but also we can check the pods running with the OCP API in the namespace of "openshift-vsphere-infra":
+As we discussed before, Keepalived runs as static pods inside our OpenShift cluster, but we can also check the pods running via the OCP API in the namespace "openshift-vsphere-infra":

 ```bash
 [root@ocp-bastion ~]# kubectl get pod -n openshift-vsphere-infra | grep keepalived